Making the Elite: Top Jobs, Disparities, and Solutions

 Other alternative explanations are unlikely to explain the remaining earnings gap of 11\%.
 These include differences in socio-emotional skills, outside options, negotiation abilities, the possibility that employers may be ``playing along'' at earlier rounds due to government audits or internal institutional pressure, competition from the government sector, employers casting a wider net before interviews, and student preference for living in a metropolitan city (Section~\ref{sec:alternative explanations}).

-In the second part of the paper, I propose and evaluate the effectiveness of policies to diversify hiring in elite entry-level jobs.
-For this purpose, I calculate employer willingness to pay for key characteristics, such as pre-college test scores and caste.
-These estimates are obtained from a model of the hiring process.
-This is the first empirically estimated model of the entire job placement process from an elite college.
+In the second part of the paper, I propose policies and provide new evidence on their effectiveness to diversify hiring in elite entry-level jobs.
+Such an analysis could also be useful in other contexts, as elite MNCs have global footprints.
+To evaluate potential policies, I calculate employer willingness to pay for key characteristics, such as pre-college test scores and caste.
+These estimates are obtained from a novel model of the hiring process.
+Using the model estimates, I propose and evaluate three counterfactual policies to diversify elite hiring.
 The model incorporates the economically relevant stages of job search in my setting: firm hiring and final job choices.
-Estimation takes advantage of rich micro-level data on job search, a highly regulated job placement process, and national wage setting---i.e., firms offering about the same job-specific wage across all locations in India (Section~\ref{sec:model}).
-Using the model estimates, I propose and evaluate three counterfactual policies to diversify elite hiring.
+This is also the first empirically estimated model of the job placement process from an elite college and could serve as a prototype for the standardized job placement processes of other elite engineering, business, and law schools in India (Section~\ref{sec:data1}).
+While the details vary, it is an open question as to how best to efficiently match students to firms while also addressing concerns about equity.

 The employer willingness to pay for caste is calculated through a reduced-form caste coefficient in the employer's utility function.
+The ``caste penalty" is identified under the plausible assumption that---conditional on resume screening and performance in both technical tests and non-technical group debates---parental background, neighborhood, and subjective impressions of cultural fit are plausibly weakly correlated with productivity.
+Moreover, since jobs set wages \emph{nationally}, offering about the same job-specific wage across all locations in India, wage can enter employer utility as an exogenous regressor, with its corresponding coefficient identified from within-job time variation in job offer rates and wages.
+Thus, the caste penalty can be converted into dollar units.

 As mentioned previously, background characteristics are almost perfectly predictive of caste in elite, urban-educated India.
-Therefore, the reduced-form coefficient representing the caste penalty could capture discrimination due to employers valuing direct (caste) in addition to indirect, researcher-unobserved characteristics (family background, neighborhood of residence, and upbringing) revealed during personal interviews.
-Caste disparities could stem from either taste-based or statistical discrimination and the reduced-form caste coefficient embeds a mechanism for \emph{both}.
+Therefore, the reduced-form coefficient representing the caste penalty could capture discrimination due to employers directly valuing caste \emph{in addition to} indirect, researcher-unobserved characteristics (family background, neighborhood of residence, upbringing, and cultural fit) revealed during personal interviews.
+Caste disparities could stem from either taste-based or statistical discrimination and the reduced-form caste coefficient \emph{embeds a mechanism for both}.
 In other words, the magnitude of the caste penalty, and therefore, the employer willingness to pay for caste is \emph{invariant} to the underlying motivations for caste disparities.